jayofdoom/jay.jvf.cc/content/posts/diskimage-builder-yaml.md

 author = "Jay Faulkner"
 authorTwitter = "jayofdoom"
 #cover = "What I plan to talk about here, and how it works"
-tags = ["ubuntu", "openstack", "images", "diskimage-builder", "ironic"] keywords = ["ubuntu", "openstack", "images", "diskimage-builder", "ironic"] parent = "posts" description = "No more long command line calls to dib..." showFullContent = false
+tags = ["ubuntu-minimal", "openstack", "images", "diskimage-builder", "ironic"] keywords = ["ubuntu-minimal", "openstack", "images", "diskimage-builder", "ironic"] parent = "posts" description = "No more long command line calls to dib..." showFullContent = false